 Select ‘Ask a Peer-Mentor’ in the Q&A chat box.

-Ask me about: Construction
+Ask me about: Anything.

-For fun I like to: Watch movies.
+For fun I like to: Dance and hang out with friends or family.

 Ask me about: Anything!